horowitz/openMovie/README.md

 # openMovie
-Show case Android best practices using OMDb API
+Show case Android practices using the Movie database